The Thumbs

-The Thumbs were an American punk rock band from Baltimore, Maryland, United States.
+The Thumbs were an American punk rock band from Baltimore, Maryland.
 They were active from 1995 until approximately 2002.
 They were known for having an intense touring ethic, having completed nine U.S. tours, and two Japanese tours between 1997 and 2001.
 The band was formed by Mike Hall, Bobby Borte, and Mark Minnig, however Hall and Borte remained the only constant members amidst constant drummer changes.

 History

 The Thumbs were formed when Mike Hall left his former band The Pee Tanks and Borte and Minnig left their former band Rubber Sole.
 While active, The Thumbs released records on their own Sneezeguard Records, as well as Soda Jerk Records, Adeline Records, and Snuffy Smile.